jmcmullen/rave-reviewz-gatsby/src/pages/interviews/-interview-aeroplane-hudson-ballroom.md

 **RR:** Haha tell us what led you in to a career as a DJ and producer .

 **Vito:** My career as a DJ is a by-product of the music I was making.
 When the first EP’s came out, I started getting DJ shows offers pretty much instantly, so I did that.

-**RR:** I had some background as a DJ doing birthdays and things like that when I was about 14 or 15, so I had the technical side of things down - I just played different records.

-**Vito:** My career as a producer started because in the town I grew up in I was kind of the most serious about being a musician and the few bands I had didn’t really like having someone constantly pushing and trying to be better at everything, so I basically got kicked out every time.
+I had some background as a DJ doing birthdays and things like that when I was about 14 or 15, so I had the technical side of things down - I just played different records.
+My career as a producer started because in the town I grew up in I was kind of the most serious about being a musician and the few bands I had didn’t really like having someone constantly pushing and trying to be better at everything, so I basically got kicked out every time.
 That’s when I decided to just do it all myself, and bought a computer and a sound card.

 **RR:** We know you’ve been hard at work on the [Owl Eyes](https://www.facebook.com/ThisIsOwlEyes/) album – can you tell us about the process and the style of the record?